University of New Hampshire School of Law - Patent Law & Intellectual Property

 The University of New Mexico School of Law and University of New Hampshire School of Law have established an exchange program where students pay home institution tuition but enroll in classes at the host institution.
 University of New Hampshire School of Law specializes in the areas of intellectual property and patent law and is consistently ranked in the top five law schools in the country for patent law and intellectual property law.

-Students may attend University of New Hampshire School of Law for a semester or for one academic year.
+Students may attend University of New Hampshire School of Law for a Fall or a Spring semester.
 To be eligible for the exchange program, students must have a grade point average of at least a 2.5 and be entering either their second or third year of law studies.
 The host institution will make every effort to allow exchange students full access to courses, co-curricular and extracurricular activities.
-If a grade of "C-", "D+", "D", "D-", "F" is received, the grade will be entered on the academic record and
+Student will need to earn at least a "C" in a course to have the credits count toward their J.D. degree requirements.

 The UNM School of Law's exchange program with University of New Hampshire School of Law allows the Law School to supplement its courses in the area of intellectual property, particularly patent law.